shellytalis/policy-model-tutorial/textAssets.md

 Number 4 - this.start - describes the content of the button

-Number 5 - this.restart -
+Number 5 - this.enterAnswer - describes the content of the placeholder of the input

 Number 6 - this.show_transcript - describes the content of the button